 - Create an issue security scheme and associate it with the target project.
 Below, we have created an Issue Security Scheme called Payroll.

 - Click "Security Levels" to create the various levels.
-We need one level to restrict access to Commissions Questions requests that come in from Jira Service Desk.
+We need one level to restrict access to Commissions Questions requests that come in from Jira Service Management.
 When this "View Commissions Questions" Security Level is set on an issue, only those users or roles that have been defined here will have access to see the issue.

 - Next, Add the users, groups, roles, etc. that should have access to the issue once the Security Level has been set.